Understanding Sleep Apnea: Top Effective Habits for Sound Sleep

 Exercise and Weight Management

 Physical activity and weight management play an essential role in promoting better sleep and reducing sleep apnea symptoms.
 Studies show that regular exercise can help alleviate sleep apnea symptoms by promoting weight loss and strengthening the muscles responsible for airway maintenance and support.
-To incorporate exercise into your daily routine, consider:
+To incorporate exercise into your daily routine, consider the following:

-2. Including strength training exercises, such as resistance bands or bodyweight workouts, to support muscle growth and improved airway function.
+2. Including strength training exercises, such as resistance bands or bodyweight workouts, to support muscle growth and improve airway function.

 3. Making a commitment to staying active throughout the day, such as taking a short walk during work breaks or using the stairs instead of elevators.